 She lead an effort to develop a Boettcher Foundation leadership philosophy, and has presented at the Colorado Leadership Alliance Summit, the University of Colorado-Boulder, the Denver Metro Chamber of Commerce, and the International Leadership Association Global Conference in Barcelona, amongst others.

-She has completed multiple rigorous training and certification programs that use a broad range of proprietary tools developed by CTI and ICF that have been proven effective over the past 25+ years of the coaching profession.
+She has completed well over 300 hours of ICF-accredited or approved coach-specific training and has over 2,300 hours of coaching experience with 275+ clients.
+The multiple rigorous training and certification programs Katy has participated in use a broad range of proprietary tools developed by CTI and ICF that have been proven effective over the past 25+ years of the coaching profession.
 She has also completed CTI’s 10-month Leadership program, and serves as an assistant in coach training courses and as a Coach Match Coach.

 CTI is the first and largest in-person coach training school in the world, and its training and certification programs are recognized as the most rigorous in the industry.
 The Co-Active model is based on the belief that people are naturally creative, resourceful and whole.
 The curriculum covers fulfillment, balance and process coaching, emphasizing the power of insightful questions, fierce listening, artful intruding and holding space for deep learning and courageous action, all in service of the client.

 In addition to her BA in Creative Writing, MA in Literary Criticism and MFA in Creative Writing, Katy holds a Certificate in Publishing from The Denver Publishing Institute.
 She has taken various professional and intensive courses on the writing craft and has attended the Tin House Writers Workshop, Robert McKee’s Story Workshop and the Iowa Writers Workshop.
 Katy served on the faculty for the Lighthouse Writers Workshop Youth Program from 2010-2012 and taught literature and composition at the University of Denver from 2001-2005 and creative writing at Colorado State University in 2020.
 Her first book was published in 2017, and her writing has also been featured in The Denver Post and Snowshoe Magazine.